Martika: Rise to prominence and Martika (1988–1991)

 Her debut album, Martika (1988), reached number fifteen on the US Billboard 200 albums chart.
 The album spawned the internationally successful single "Toy Soldiers", which she co-wrote with her producer Michael Jay and it became a top-5 hit in the United Kingdom, Ireland, Germany, and Australia.
 In the US, "Toy Soldiers" spent two weeks at No. 1 in 1989.
 "Toy Soldiers" also went to No. 1 in New Zealand.
-"Toy Soldiers" was written about drug addiction, but can sound like a break-up ballad.

 Two additional singles were released from Martika, and also charted within the top forty in the United States – "More Than You Know" and "I Feel the Earth Move" which reached No. 18 and No. 25 on the Billboard Hot 100 respectively.
 "I Feel the Earth Move" is a cover version of Carole King's song from her album Tapestry.
 Both of the singles also peaked within the top twenty on the US Dance charts and the UK Singles Chart.
 "I Feel the Earth Move" also reached the top 10 in Australia.
 New Zealand, and Ireland.
 A fourth and final single from the album, "Water", entered the lower regions of the UK and Australian charts.
 "Water" is partially sung in Spanish, a homage to Martika's Cuban ancestry.
 Other songs were re-recorded fully in Spanish for international release.

 The album was certified platinum in the UK in 1990, and double platinum in Australia.
 In the United States, the Recording Industry Association of America awarded Martika a Gold certification, indicating sales in excess of 500,000 copies.
 In 1990, Martika co-wrote the track "Kiss Me Quick" with Michael Jay and Marvin Morrow.
 The track was recorded by freestyle/pop singer Alisha for her 1990 album Bounce Back, with Martika contributing backing vocals.
 Martika has since sold over three million copies internationally since its initial release.